tomas789/tonav/README.md

 `$ rosbag filter 2011-01-18-06-37-58.bag pr2.bag 'topic in ("/wide_stereo/left/image_rect", "/wide_stereo/left/camera_info", "/torso_lift    _imu/data", "/tf", "/robot_pose_ekf/odom_combined")'`

 By the way.
-Can you beleave how hard it is to find publically available bagfile that is recorded using some cheap hardware?
+Can you believe how hard it is to find publically available bagfile that is recorded using some cheap hardware?
 C'mon!

 ## Installation